-At the first date of hearing procedures, a plaintiff's complaint and a defendant's answer are officially submitted to the court.
-In subsequent hearing procedures, both parties submit their factual and legal arguments and evidence supporting the arguments to the court.
+On the first date of the hearing procedures, a plaintiff's complaint and a defendant's answer are officially submitted to the court.
+In subsequent hearing procedures, both parties submit their factual and legal arguments and evidence supporting their arguments to the court.
 While the facts admitted by the opposing party require no evidence and shall bind the court and both parties, the facts denied by the opposing party must be proved by evidence.
 Through such hearing procedures, the judge will identify the material issues in dispute for which the court should conduct fact-findings through the examination of witnesses and other evidence.
 For such purpose of identifying the issues, the court may take procedures to extensively discuss issues and evidence with the parties, if appropriate.
-The court then holds examination of witnesses.
+The court then holds an examination of witnesses.
 In general, witnesses are subject to cross-examinations in relation to the matters raised during direct examinations.
 Even judges may supplementarily examine witnesses.
-After the examination of witnesses is concluded, the court closes the hearing procedures and then moves to rendition of judgment.
+Once the examination of witnesses has been concluded, the court closes the hearing procedures and then moves on to the rendition of judgment.

 The Act on Expediting Trials provides that a period of two years should be a target period for the completion of the first instance of the civil proceedings.
-In practice, however, the duration of any given court proceedings will likely depend on the complexity of each case or the arguments and evidence submitted to the proceedings.
-On average, a court judgment in the first instance is rendered one and a half to two years after the commencement of the lawsuit.
-If an appeal to the competent high court is filed, it would generally take additional one year to obtain the high court judgment.
-If an appeal to the Supreme Court is filed, it would further take at least six months for the Supreme Court to render the final judgment and, in some cases, it would take more than a couple of years.
+In practice, however, the duration of any given court proceeding will likely depend on the complexity of each case or the arguments and evidence submitted to the proceedings.
+On average, a court judgment in the first instance is rendered oneand-a-half to two years after the commencement of the lawsuit.
+If an appeal to the competent high court is filed, it would generally take an additional year to obtain the high court judgment.
+If an appeal to the Supreme Court is filed, it could further take at least six months for the Supreme Court to render the final judgment and, in some cases, it could take more than a couple of years.

-Regarding expedited trial procedures, the Labour Tribunal Proceedings handle relatively small labour and employment disputes and the court must conclude the proceedings before three hearing sessions are held.
+Regarding expedited trial procedures, the Labour Tribunal Proceedings handle relatively small labour and employment disputes and the court must conclude the proceedings when or before three hearing sessions are held.